tristan-deep/joint-diffusion/README.md

 # Removing Structured Noise with Diffusion Models
 Official repository of the Removing Structured Noise with Diffusion Models [paper](https://arxiv.org/abs/2302.05290).
 The joint posterior sampling functions for diffusion models proposed in the paper can be found in [sampling.py](./generators/SGM/sampling.py) and [guidance.py](./generators/SGM/guidance.py).
 For the interested reader, a more in depth explanation of the method and underlying principles can be found [here](https://tristan-deep.github.io/posts/2023/03/diffusion-models/).
-Any information on how to setup the code and run inference can be found in the [inference](#inference) section of this README.
+Any information on how to setup the code and run inference can be found in the [getting started](#getting-started) section of this README.

 If you find the code useful for your research, please cite the paper:
 ```bib